robemmerson/s1-purple-mcp/BEDROCK_AGENTCORE_DEPLOYMENT.md

 This guide will take you through deploying the Purple AI MCP Server to Amazon Bedrock AgentCore.

+> **NOTE:** A SentinelOne account is required to obtain the console token needed for authentication.

 ## Prerequisites

 **Obtain a Sentinelone Singularity Operations Center console token**